iranianpep/keyword-extractor/README.md

 ## Server Requirements
 - PHP >= 7.4

-## Usage
+## Installation

--  To install ths package:
+You can install the package via composer:
 ```
 composer require keyword-extractor/keyword-extractor
 ```